Trace Chemotherapy Waste

 This type of waste falls into two categories:

-• Gloves, gowns, masks, goggles and other disposable items used when administering chemotherapy drugs.
+• Gloves, gowns, masks, goggles, and other disposable items that are used when administering chemotherapy drugs.

 Trace chemotherapy items are often placed in yellow containers.